 Eloping with family or loved ones can be such a powerful experience.
 Even though you are eloping, your family, loved ones, best friends can still be involved.
 We’re here to help keep everyone comfortable while still planning an epic adventure elopement!

 Almost every elopement we have seen has been unique in some way: including how people choose to include (or not to include) family and friends.
 It can be pretty complicated.
-You have to explain to your parent(s) that you’re not getting married locally, and in fact, you’re going halfway across the country (or overseas) and they’re not even invited.
+You have to explain to your parent(s) that you’re not getting married locally, and in fact, you’re going halfway across the country (or overseas), and some people just won’t be invited because of your smaller guest list.
 Or some variation thereof.
 Also, it’s tough to gauge what expectations family and friends have until you start the conversation.

 You don’t know what expectations people have until you talk to them about your wedding.